 Commissioner Howe stated that it is a good proposed project that would result in positive community benefits and that Google's willingness to provide the community benefits has been outstanding.
-He added that he can make the findings, accepts the Statements of Overriding Consideration as part of the motion and hopes the motion passes.
+He added that he can make the findings, accepts the Statement of Overriding Considerations as part of the motion and hopes the motion passes.

-Vice Chair Simons stated that he can make the findings and supports the Statements of Overriding Consideration.
+Vice Chair Simons stated that he can make the findings and supports the Statement of Overriding Considerations.
 He complimented Google for incorporating the Commission's input early in the process and stated that he is pleased overall with the landscaping plans.
 He added his support for the motion and stressed the value of public review of landscaping plans and landscaping that ensures long-term success and usefulness.

 Commissioner Harrison stated that she will support the motion and that she appreciates the architecture and the repeated materials and how they would be used.
-She also recognized the large scale of the proposed project that provides office space, contributes to the community benefit, and supports the activities around it such as biodiversity.
-She also stated her appreciation for the on-site parking dedicated for Bay Trail use and the naturalization of the West Channel, which is her favorite aspect of the proposed project.
+She also recognized the large scale of the proposed project that provides a lot of office space that simultaneously improves the West Channel, contributes to the community benefit, and supports the activities around it such as the biodiversity.
+She also stated her appreciation for the on-site parking dedicated for Bay Trail use and the naturalization of the West Channel which is her favorite aspect of the proposed project.